 Chatbots are evolving toward agents.
 ChatGPT now has plugins, code interpreter, and browsing.
 Claude has computer use capabilities.
 Google's Gemini is adding agentic features.
 Every major AI company is racing to add "do things" on top of "say things."

-But there's a critical difference between a chatbot with some agent features and a purpose-built AI agent.
+But there's a real difference between a chatbot with some agent features and a purpose-built AI agent.

 A chatbot with plugins is still a chat window.
-You still have to initiate every interaction.
+You still have to start every interaction.
 You still can't run it in the background.
 You still don't own the data.
-You're still renting access from a company that can change pricing, features, or terms at any time.
+You're renting access from a company that can change pricing, features, or terms whenever they want.

 A proper AI agent is infrastructure you control.
-It's the difference between using someone else's office and owning yours.
+It's the difference between renting an office and owning yours.

 Chatbots are table stakes.
 Everyone has access to ChatGPT.
 It's not a competitive advantage anymore.

-The founders who figure this out first will have a structural advantage over everyone who's still copy-pasting from ChatGPT into their tools.
+The founders who figure this out first will have a structural advantage over everyone who's still copy-pasting from ChatGPT.

-Start here: If you haven't set up an AI agent yet, install OpenClaw and give it one task you currently do manually every day.
+If you haven't set up an AI agent yet, install OpenClaw and give it one task you currently do manually every day.
 Email triage, social media posting, competitor monitoring.
 Let it run for a week.
 Then decide if you want to go back to doing it yourself.
+(You won't.)

 AI Agent vs Chatbot: Common Questions